Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 Cameras are used intentionally:

-On during brief opening and group witnessing moments to support safety and trust
+on during brief opening and group‑witnessing moments to support safety and trust

-Off during individual creative or reflection time, if that helps you regulate
+off during individual creative or reflection time, if that helps you regulate

 You’re never required to speak.